 Located in the central Anatolian region of Turkey, Cappadocia means “The Land of beautiful horses” in old Persian.

-It is a world-renowned touristic region and one of the most visually striking district. with its volcanic landscape, fairy chimneys and hot air balloons. appearing as an open-air museum combines exotic nature and ancient culture.
+It is a world-renowned touristic region and one of the most visually striking districts. with its volcanic landscape, fairy chimneys, and hot air balloons. appearing as an open-air museum combines exotic nature and ancient culture.

 Where is Cappadocia located?